Lagos govt reiterates need for regulatory standards in Real Estate

 Lagos State Government has reiterated the collaborative efforts and adherence to regulatory standards.in the real estate in the State, noting that the Greater Lagos Rising mantra of Governor Babajide Sanwo-Olu is achievable in this regard.

-The Special Adviser to Mr. Governor on Housing, Barr.
-Barakat Odunuga-Bakare stated this while delivering her keynote address at the Real Estate Outlook 2024 event organised by the Nigerian-British Chamber of Commerce (NBCC), themed “Looking Ahead, Gauging Opportunities”, aimed at providing a platform for stakeholders to explore prospects in the real estate sector held on Monday.
+The Special Adviser to the Governor on Housing, Barakat Odunuga-Bakare, a lawyer, stated this while delivering her keynote address at the Real Estate Outlook 2024 event organized by the Nigerian-British Chamber of Commerce (NBCC), themed: “Looking Ahead, Gauging Opportunities”, aimed at providing a platform for stakeholders to explore prospects in the real estate sector held on Monday.

-The Lagos State Real Estate Regulatory Authority (LASRERA), is a regulatory agency tasked with overseeing the activities of individuals and organisations operating in the real estate sector in the State.
+The Lagos State Real Estate Regulatory Authority (LASRERA) is a regulatory agency tasked with overseeing the activities of individuals and organizations operating in the real estate sector in the State.

-According to a release by the Deputy Director Public Affairs, LASRERA, Adeoti Sobowale, “Underlining the commitment of the Lagos State Government to prioritise the housing sector as part of its agenda to propel the state into a 21st-century economy.
+This was contained in a statement by the Deputy Director, Public Affairs, LASRERA, Adeoti Sobowale, entitled:”Underlining the commitment of the Lagos State Government to prioritize the housing sector as part of its agenda to propel the state into a 21st-century economy”.

 Odunuga-Bakare highlighted the implementation of the Affordable Home Ownership Scheme, underscoring the importance of real estate regulation within the sector.